rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Introduction {#problems}
 ============

 As detailed in {{IPHandling}}, exposing client private IP addresses by default to web applications maximizes the probability of successfully creating direct peer-to-peer connections between clients, but creates a significant surface for user fingerprinting. {{IPHandling}} recognizes this issue, but also admits that there is no current solution to this problem; implementations that choose to use Mode 3 to address the privacy concerns often suffer from failing or suboptimal connections in WebRTC applications.
 This is particularly an issue on unmanaged networks, typically homes or small offices, where NAT loopback may not be supported.

-This document proposes an overall solution to this problem by providing a mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}} names for local private IP addresses, and then provide those names, rather than the IP addresses, in the ICE candidates they surface to web applications.
+This document proposes an overall solution to this problem by providing a mechanism for WebRTC implementations to register ephemeral mDNS {{RFC6762}}

-Upon receiving ICE candidates with mDNS names, remote clients will resolve these names to IP addresses and perform ICE processing as usual.
-In the case where the remote client is a web application, the WebRTC implementation will manage this resolution internally and will not disclose the actual IP addresses to the application, as above.
+names for local private IP addresses, and then provide those names, rather than the IP addresses, in their ICE candidates.
 While this technique is intended to benefit WebRTC implementations in web browsers, by preventing collection of private IP addresses by arbitrary web pages, it can also be used by any endpoint that wants to avoid disclosing information about its local network to remote peers on other networks.

+WebRTC and WebRTC-compatible {{Overview}} endpoints that receive ICE candidates with mDNS names will resolve these names to IP addresses and perform ICE processing as usual.
+In the case where the endpoint is a web application, the WebRTC implementation will manage this resolution internally and will not disclose the actual IP addresses to the application.

 Terminology
 ===========